ElvishScout/color-scheme/README.md

 ### Installation

-Xmake is recommended for building this project.
-Alternatively you may use any other tools you like.
+[Xmake](https://github.com/xmake-io/xmake) is recommended for building this project.
+Alternatively you may use any other tool you like.

 ### Usage